slowproj/slowdash/docs/Installation.md

 ```console
 $ source PATH/TO/SLOWDASH/bin/slowdash-bashrc
 ```
-For permanent installation, it might be convenient to include this line in the `.bashrc` file.
+For permanent installation, it might be convenient to add this line to your `.bashrc` (or `.zshrc` on Mac) file at your home directory.

-### Without venv
+### System-wide Installation
 ```console
 $ git clone https://github.com/slowproj/slowdash.git --recurse-submodules
 $ cd slowdash
 $ make without-venv
 $ pip install -r requirements.txt
 ```
-then
+Then activate the environment:
 ```console
 $ source bin/slowdash-bashrc
 ```

-## Testing
+## Verifying Installation
-Test the installation by running the command:
+Verify your installation by running:
 ```console
 $ slowdash
 Running in venv at /PATH/TO/SLOWDASH/venv